The A to Z of words, terms and phrases used within the fenestration industry.

 This accreditation certifies that the product has been assessed and tested to meet the security standards of the Association of Chief Police Officers.

-Glass that uses a dual-action process in which organic dirt is broken down by daylight and is then washed away by the rain, making it easier to keep clean.
+Glass uses a dual-action process in which organic dirt is broken down by daylight and is then washed away by the rain, making it easier to keep clean.

 Used to securely fasten and lock a door, this is a moveable bar or rod that slides into a socket.